core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~
 {: align="left"}

-LWM2M IDs are 16 bit decimal values represented by URI format strings.
+LWM2M IDs are 16 bit numbers represented in decimal by URI format strings.
 For example, a LWM2M URI might be:

 ~~~~